| | | |

 Instructions

-- Brush both sides of each slice of bread with olive oil and then sprinkle lightly with coarse salt and pepper.
+• Brush both sides of each slice of bread with olive oil and then sprinkle lightly with the kosher or sea salt, freshly ground black pepper, and grated Parmesan cheese.

 Nutrition